pikalab-unibo/ski-data-robustness-experiments/README.md

 Experiments for "Are Symbolic Knowledge Injection Techniques Robust Against Data Quality Degradation?"

+## 0. About Python version

+- We worked with Python version `3.9.17`
+- However, any Python version in the range `3.9.x` should be fine for reproducing the experiments

 ## 1. Download datasets
 Execute the command ```python -m setup.py load_datasets``` to download datasets from UCI website.
 By default, the command will store the original dataset into ```datasets``` folder.